apple/ccs-calendarserver/FAQ.md

 ### Troubleshooting iMIP

 Mail gateway didn't find a token in message -- Calendar Server uses "plus addressing" to encode a token into the reply-to address for email invitations.
 That way, when a reply comes back, the token can be used to look up the appropriate organizer, attendee, and event to update.
 This special tokenized email address is not only in the reply-to field, but also substituted for the organizer's email address within the embedded icalendar body attached to the invitation.
 So iMIP-aware clients should direct the reply to the email address including the token.
 If that token is missing, the iMIP reply is not processed.

-iMIP injection principal not found: com.apple.calendarserver -- By default, Calendar Server assumes there is a user named com.apple.calendarserver on the system and it uses that account to authenticate requests between the calendar server processes and the mail gateway process.
-If you're not on an OS X server, you'll need to create a user account for this purpose, and put its username and password into the caldavd.plist as described in the steps above.

 ## Configuring for LDAP